Ujas-Goti/CS401_Group-4_Communications_System/Group4 SRS Document.md

 This system will be a standalone Java application designed to enable secure real-time text information between users.
 The server application manages connections, message routing, and logging.
 The client application provides the user interface for messaging.

 2.2 ## **Product Architecture ** {#Product Architecture}

+The system will be organized into two major sub-systems: a client side application and a server side application.
+Server Application (back-end server): Routes all messages, manages authentication, manages client connections, manages chat history, and stores logs in text files
+Client Application (front end): Provides the user with an interface (GUI) for sending/receiving text messages.
+IT admin clients can request server logs from text files.